Council of the European Union: Budgetary authority

 The legislative branch officially holds the Union's budgetary authority.
-The EU's budget (which is around 155 billion euro) is subject to a form of the ordinary legislative procedure with a single reading giving Parliament power over the entire budget (prior to 2009, its influence was limited to certain areas) on an equal footing with the Council.
+The EU's budget (which is around 155 billion euro) is subject to a form of the ordinary legislative procedure with a single reading giving Parliament power over the entire budget (prior to 2009, its influence was limited to certain areas) on an equal footing with the council.
 If there is a disagreement between them, it is taken to a conciliation committee as it is for legislative proposals.
 But if the joint conciliation text is not approved, the Parliament may adopt the budget definitively.
 In addition to the budget, the Council coordinates the economic policy of members.

 Organisation

-The Council's rules of procedure contain the provisions necessary for its organisation and functioning.
+The council's rules of procedure contain the provisions necessary for its organisation and functioning.

 Presidency

-The Presidency of the Council is not a single post, but is held by a member state's government.
-Every six months the presidency rotates among the states, in an order predefined by the Council's members, allowing each state to preside over the body.
+The Presidency of the council is not a single post, but is held by a member state's government.
+Every six months the presidency rotates among the states, in an order predefined by the council's members, allowing each state to preside over the body.
 From 2007, every three member states co-operate for their combined eighteen months on a common agenda, although only one formally holds the presidency for the normal six-month period.
 For example, the President for the second half of 2007, Portugal, was the second in a trio of states alongside Germany and Slovenia with whom Portugal had been co-operating.
 The Council meets in various configurations (as outlined below) so its membership changes depending upon the issue.
-The person chairing the Council will always be the member from the state holding the Presidency.
+The person chairing the council will always be the member from the state holding the Presidency.
 A delegate from the following Presidency also assists the presiding member and may take over work if requested.
 The exception however is the foreign affairs council, which has been chaired by the High Representative since the entry into force of the Lisbon Treaty.

 The role of the Presidency is administrative and political.
-On the administrative side it is responsible for procedures and organising the work of the Council during its term.
-This includes summoning the Council for meetings along with directing the work of COREPER and other committees and working groups.
-The political element is the role of successfully dealing with issues and mediating in the Council.
-In particular this includes setting the agenda of the council, hence giving the Presidency substantial influence in the work of the Council during its term.
+On the administrative side it is responsible for procedures and organising the work of the council during its term.
+This includes summoning the council for meetings along with directing the work of COREPER and other committees and working parties.
+The political element is the role of successfully dealing with issues and mediating in the council.
+In particular this includes setting the agenda of the council, hence giving the Presidency substantial influence in the work of the council during its term.
 The Presidency also plays a major role in representing the Council within the EU and representing the EU internationally, for example at the United Nations.